influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 - Define ad hoc tables with [`array.from()`](/flux/v0.x/stdlib/array/from/)

 #### Data requirements

 To join two streams of data with the `join` package, each stream must have:

 - **One or more columns with common values to join on**.
   Columns do not need identical labels, but they do need to have comparable values.
 - **Identical [group keys](/flux/v0.x/get-started/data-model/#group-key)**.
   Functions in the `join` package use group keys to quickly determine what tables from each input stream should be paired and evaluated for the join operation.
   _Both input streams must have the same group key._
   This likely requires using [`group()`](/flux/v0.x/stdlib/universe/group/) to regroup each input stream before joining them together.

+  {{% note %}}
+Only tables with the same [group key instance](/flux/v0.x/get-started/data-model/#example-group-key-instances) are joined.
+  {{% /note %}}

 ### Join predicate function (on)

 Each function in the `join` package requires the `on` parameter which is the **join predicate**—a [predicate function](/flux/v0.x/get-started/syntax-basics/#predicate-functions) that compares values from each input stream (represented by `l` (left) and `r` (right))